jackweinbender/dissertation/src/01_chapter_rwb.md

 The arc of Vermes's study, therefore, is meant to establish a continuity between the earliest traditions of biblical interpretation with the later traditions of both Rabbinic Judaism and Early Christianity and to trace the evolution of those traditions historically.

-### Vermes's Use of Rewritten Bible
+### Vermes's Use of $RwB
 <<TODO>>

 ## Genre and Process
-One of the central issues with the term Rewritten Bible is whether it should be treated as a "genre" or as a "process" or "activity."
-Because these texts eluded categorization within traditional established text groups such as Targums, or midrash, early treatment of RwB as a discrete group was not unreasonable.
-Although scholars such as Daniel Harrington, argued against the treatment of RwB as a generic category quite early,[@harrington_kraft-nickelsburg1986] a number of scholars have since argued the reverse.
+One of the central issues with the term $RwB is whether it should be treated as a "genre" or as a "process" or "activity."
+Because these texts eluded categorization within traditional established text groups such as Targums, or midrash, early treatment of $rwb as a discrete group was not unreasonable.
+Although scholars such as Daniel Harrington, argued against the treatment of $rwb as a generic category quite early,[@harrington_kraft-nickelsburg1986] a number of scholars have since argued the reverse.

-The parade example of this perspective is Philip Alexander's 1988 article "Retelling the Old Testament," which, although dated, remains the most widely cited exemplar of the "genre" perspective.[@alexander_carson-williamson1988] Alexander takes up four rewritten Bible texts ($jub, $ga, $lab, and $ant) to determine whether there exists a set of concrete criteria by which scholars can admit or exclude text from the category.
-Although I ultimately disagree with his conclusion that RwB should be treated as a literary genre, his list of nine "principle characteristics" make a number of useful observations about the nature of RwB texts generally and are summarized as follows:
+The parade example of this perspective is Philip Alexander's 1988 article "Retelling the Old Testament," which, although dated, remains the most widely cited exemplar of the "genre" perspective.[@alexander_carson-williamson1988] Alexander takes up four $rwB texts ($jub, $ga, $lab, and $ant) to determine whether there exists a set of concrete criteria by which scholars can admit or exclude text from the category.
+Although I ultimately disagree with his conclusion that $rwb should be treated as a literary genre, his list of nine "principle characteristics" make a number of useful observations about the nature of $rwb texts generally and are summarized as follows:

-1. RwB texts are *narratives* which follow the order of the biblical text.
+1. $rwb texts are *narratives* which follow the order of the biblical text.
-2. RwB texts are "free standing" literary works that take on the same form as the text they rewrite.
+2. $rwb texts are "free standing" literary works that take on the same form as the text they rewrite.
 They do not comment explicitly on their *Vorlagen*, but weave interpretation into their seamless retelling.
-3. RwB texts are not meant to replace the biblical work.
+3. $rwb texts are not meant to replace the biblical work.
-4. RwB texts cover a large portion of the biblical narrative and exhibit a "centripetal" relationship to the biblical text.
+4. $rwb texts cover a large portion of the biblical narrative and exhibit a "centripetal" relationship to the biblical text.
-5. RwB texts follow the biblical text's narrative ordering, but may omit certain, non-essential elements.
+5. $rwb texts follow the biblical text's narrative ordering, but may omit certain, non-essential elements.
-6. RwB texts offer an interpretive reading of scripture which, quoting Vermes offer, "a fuller, smoother and doctrinally more advanced form of the sacred narrative"[Citing Vermes in @schurer1986, 305] and implicitly comment on the biblical text.
+6. $rwb texts offer an interpretive reading of scripture which, quoting Vermes offer, "a fuller, smoother and doctrinally more advanced form of the sacred narrative"[Citing Vermes in @schurer1986, 305] and implicitly comment on the biblical text.
-7. RwB texts are limited by their literary form which only allows a single interpretation of the biblical text that they rewrite.
+7. $rwb texts are limited by their literary form which only allows a single interpretation of the biblical text that they rewrite.
-8. RwB texts are limited by their literary form which does not allow them to explain their exegetical rationale.
+8. $rwb texts are limited by their literary form which does not allow them to explain their exegetical rationale.
-9. RwB texts incorporate traditions and material not derived from the biblical text.
+9. $rwb texts incorporate traditions and material not derived from the biblical text.

+Despite Alexander's emphatic conclusion affirming the genre of $RwB, a few of these criteria are unconvincing.
+While Vermes, too, affirmed that one characteristic of $rwb was only a narrative phenomenon,[@vermes GET THIS] texts such as the Temple Scroll q[11QT^a^] have caused some, such as Bernstein, to call this conclusion into question.[@bernstein_textus2005] This illustrates one of the flaws with Alexander's method, namely, that his conclusions were based on four texts "normally included in the genre."[@alexander_carson-williamson1988, 99]

+Alexander's third criteria also suffers

 ## Bible and Scripture

-## Text Editions v.
-RwB
+## Text Editions v. $rwb

-## Texts (Lists, etc. Parabiblical v RwB)
+## Texts (Lists, etc. Parabiblical v $rwb)